SeunginLyu/seungin-lyu/_drafts/Data-Phase-Transition.md

 * Contextual collections of things
 * Translation of the world into human-defined objects

 Today, we are surrounded by an unprecedented mass of data, yet people still have distinctively varying views on what "data" exactly means.
-This above list is my attempt to come up with a reasonable description of what data is, but I'm sure there are million other ways to explain it differently.
+The above list is an attempt of mine to come up with a reasonable description of what data is, but I'm sure there are million other ways to explain it differently.

 By going through _Representation and the Necessity of Interpretation_ by Laura Kurgan and _Objectivity_ by Lorraine Daston, Peter Galison, I developed a mental model of data that somewhat weaves together the complexities of data such as objective truth, subjective interpretations and etc.